Jenbai22/ripe-tomatoes/journals/jen_bailey.md

 ## Jan 23

 Today we checked through our code to make sure it was clean and there were no comments or console.logs left in there.

+## Jan 24

+Today we worked on our README file and docs.
+We are now ready to start with deployment.

+## Jan 25

+Today we worked on deployment but couldn't get them to pass in gitlab.
+We are going to keep trying tomorrow.